 You will be notified via UCAS track.

-We will be running interviews during January and February 2015 for our September 2015 and January 2016 intakes.
 We use a ‘gathered field’ approach where we interview all our short-listed candidates and only then make offers once the interview process is completed.
-As a consequence, you may not hear whether you have been successful in obtaining a place until April.
+As a consequence, you may not hear whether you have been successful in obtaining a place until a later date.

 Yes, you can request feedback from NMSW.Admissions@bcu.ac.uk